cytomine/Cytomine-community-edition/README.md

 ## How to launch a Cytomine local instance

-This installation procedure is for Debian based Linux operating systems.
+This installation procedure is for desktop or laptop computers running a Debian based Linux operating systems.

 You must have installed [Docker engine](https://docs.docker.com/engine/install/) and git, and have `root` permissions (sudo in Debian/Ubuntu).